Conservative activist Charlie Kirk assassinated at Utah university; shooter still at large

 About 3,000 people were in attendance, according to a statement from the Utah Department of Public Safety.
 The university police department had six officers working the event, along with Kirk's own security detail, authorities said.

-Trump announced Kirk's death on social media and praised the 31-year-old, who was co-founder and CEO of Turning Point, as “Great, and even Legendary.”
-Later Wednesday, he released a recorded video from the White House in which he called Kirk a “martyr for truth and freedom” and blamed the rhetoric of the “radical left” for the killing.
+Trump announced Kirk's death on social media and praised the 31-year-old co-founder and CEO of Turning Point as “Great, and even Legendary.”
+Later, he released a recorded video from the White House in which he called Kirk a “martyr for truth and freedom."

 Utah Valley University said the campus was immediately evacuated after the shooting, with officers escorting people to safety.
 The campus will be closed until Monday.